 Surfshark is only a few years old but has established itself as one of the premier VPN providers in the world.
 Based in the British Virgin Islands (another excellent pro-privacy jurisdiction), Surfshark combines many of the best features of NordVPN and ExpressVPN, along with a potentially game-changing feature all their own.

-Surfshark, like NordVPN, has added WireGuard support to their VPN server and VPN client.
+Like NordVPN, Surfshark has added WireGuard support to their VPN server and VPN client.
 The result: Surfshark is the second fastest VPN service I have ever seen.
 It has a large VPN server network, with over 3,200 servers in 65 countries.

 Surfshark offers quality VPN apps for many popular devices, including various Smart TVs, but they do not have any apps for routers.
 Their apps use strong encryption and VPN protocols, and have built-in kill switches, along with CleanWeb (the Surfshark equivalent of CyberSec).
 Like NordVPN, Surfshark is a no-logs VPN.

-Surfshark also does a great job with unblocking streaming services and protecting your identity when you are torrenting.
-And they have 24/7 live chat support, a 30 day money-back guarantee, and a 24-month plan much cheaper than NordVPN's 2-year plan.
+Surfshark also does a great job of unblocking streaming services and protecting your identity when you are torrenting.
+And they have 24/7 live chat support, a 30-day money-back guarantee, and a 24-month plan much cheaper than NordVPN's 2-year plan.